 - RSS-Base for WordPress

 WordPress plugin to make all relative URLs absolute.

 - TEGS Event Graph Simulator

 Mobile app for assisting with word puzzles.

 Eventually I got tired of C and spent many of my formative years scripting simple games and animations in HyperTalk.
-By junior high I’d switched my focus to HTML and web design, but in high school I finally took my first actual programming classes.
-I learned C++, but by graduation I’d taken to coding in Java.
+By junior high I’d switched my focus to HTML and web design, but in high school I finally took actual computer science classes and learned C++.
+By graduation I decided to switch to coding in Java.

 I used Java extensively throughout and after college, mostly to write games and gaming utilities.
-Meanwhile I also picked up Matlab, PHP, and VBA.
-While serving in the Peace Corps I learned BASIC because Zanzibar’s curriculum required that I teach it.
+Meanwhile I also picked up MATLAB, PHP, and VBA.
+While serving in the Peace Corps I had to learn good ol’ BASIC because I was required to teach it.